phpMussel/phpMussel/readme.txt

     core file, replacing the string contained inside the quotation marks with the exact address of the "phpmussel.php" file (local address, not the HTTP address; will look similar to the vault address mentioned earlier).

     <?php require("/user_name/public_html/phpmussel/phpmussel.php"); ?>

     Save file, close, reupload.

  7) At this point, you're done!
 However, you should probably test it out to make sure it's working properly.
-To test out file upload protections, download one of our testing files and attempt to upload it to your website via your usual browser-based upload methods.
+To test out file upload protections, attempt to upload the testing files included in the package under "_testfiles" to your website via your usual browser-based upload methods.
     If everything is working, a message should appear from phpMussel confirming that the upload was successfully blocked.
 If nothing appears, something isn't working correctly.
-If you're using any advanced features or if you're using the other types of scanning possible with the tool, I'd suggest trying it out to make sure it works as expected, too.
+If you're using any advanced features or if you're using the other types of scanning possible with the tool, I'd suggest trying it out with those to make sure it works as expected, too.

                                      ~ ~ ~

  2B.
 HOW TO INSTALL (FOR CLI)

  I hope to streamline this process by making an installer at some point in the not too distant future, but until then, follow these instructions to get phpMussel ready to work with CLI (be aware that at this point, CLI support only applies to Windows based systems; Linux and other systems will be coming soon to a later version of phpMussel):

  1) By your reading this, I'm assuming you've already downloaded an archived copy of the script, decompressed its contents and have it sitting somewhere on your local machine.
 Once you've determined that you're happy with the location chosen for phpMussel, continue.

  2) phpMussel requires php to be installed on the host machine in order to execute.
 If you do not have php installed on your machine, please install php on your machine, following any instructions supplied by the php installer.

  3) Open "phpmussel.php", look for the line beginning with "$vault=", and replace the string between the following quotation marks on that line with the exact true location of the "vault" directory of phpMussel.